NanoComp/meep/doc/docs/index.md

 Documentation
 -------------

 See the navigation sidebar at left.
 In particular, the [Introduction](Introduction.md) and [Tutorial/Basics](Python_Tutorials/Basics.md) are the most important things to read.
-We also have an [FAQ](FAQ.md).
+There is also an [FAQ](FAQ.md).

 Please [cite Meep](Acknowledgements.md#referencing) in any publication for which you found it useful.

 ### Mailing Lists

 Subscribe to the read-only [meep-announce mailing list](http://ab-initio.mit.edu/cgi-bin/mailman/listinfo/meep-announce) to receive notifications of updates and releases.
 Subscribe to the [meep-discuss mailing list](http://ab-initio.mit.edu/cgi-bin/mailman/listinfo/meep-discuss) for discussions about using Meep.
-Archives are available [here](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/).
-You can also read and post to the list via the [gmane.comp.science.electromagnetism.meep.general](news://news.gmane.org/gmane.comp.science.electromagnetism.meep.general) newsgroup from [Gmane](http://www.gmane.org/).
+The [meep-discuss archives](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/) includes all postings since 2006 spanning a large number and variety of discussion topics related to installation, setting up simulations, post-processing output, etc.

 ### Bug Reports and Feature Requests